markkuhn/shoppies/README.md

 ## Key features

- - Search for movies using OMDB
+ - Search for movies using OMDB's API
- - Add and remove movies to nomination list
+ - Add and remove movies to/from nomination list
  - Share nomination list with friends
+ - Save nomination list if user leaves the page